 By contrast, a heat pump and air handler setup don't waste energy.
 The tubing is sealed tight, so no air escapes along the way.
 And, the panels are mounted inside, not in a window where air can escape.

-In Kane County and Chicago, ComEd offers discounts for homeowners who install energy-efficient appliances.
+In Kane County and across the Fox River Valley, ComEd offers discounts for homeowners who install energy-efficient appliances.
 Depending on your setup, you can get a few hundred, or even a thousand dollars, back in rebates.

 That money serves as upfront savings on the investment you make on installation.
 From there, you’ll spend less each month on energy bills.
 By combining those savings, after a while the system essentially pays for itself.

 Are you interested in zoned air conditioning to save money and provide better climate control?
 Contact us, and we’ll design a system that’s perfect for your home.